 Now, that might seem confusing, but what Helix does is run consumers through a sleep quiz on their site to narrow their search to the most optimal mattress.
 It really is a clever concept and it’s one of the reasons that Helix is so popular.

 If you’re looking for a firm, supportive bed, they make that.
 If you want a super soft, pressure relieving bed, they also make that.
-If you want a cooling mattress with a big pillow top, they have that also.
+If you want a mattress with a big, comfy cover, they have that also.
 Plus they do it all at prices that are substantially below the competition, like a king mattress for about $1,250 before discounts.

-A king size mattress is a size up from a queen, but not as long as a California king.
+A king size mattress is a size up from a queen mattress, but not as long as a California king.
 It’s the bed you get when your new room is extra spacious, the bed you put in your first home as a married couple, the bed you finally get to stretch out on.

 You can see a breakdown of standard mattress dimensions in the table below:

 How do you know when it’s time to get yourself a king size mattress?
 Here are a few indicators: